| Previous | Contents | Index |

 A comma separated list of one or more text files containing the entries to be placed into the database.
 Each line of the text files must correspond to a single entry.
 All specified input files are read and merged into a single output database.output-database-spec

-qualifier is specified and the database already exists no new database will be created; records will simply be added to the existing database.
+The name of the database file to write the database to.
+This may be a new or existing database.
+If the/NOFAST_LOADqualifier is specified and the database already exists no new database will be created; records will simply be added to the existing database.

-simply converts a plain text file into PMDF database records and either builds a new database or updates the records in an existing database.In general, each line of the input file must consist of a left hand side and a right hand side.
+CRDBis a utility to create and or update PMDF database files.CRDBsimply converts a plain text file into PMDF database records and either builds a new database or updates the records in an existing database.In general, each line of the input file must consist of a left hand side and a right hand side.
 The two sides are separated by one or more spaces or tabs.
 The left hand side is limited to 32 characters in a short database (the default variety), 80 characters in a long database, or 252 characters in a huge database.
 The right hand side is limited to 80 characters in a short database, 256 characters in a long database, or 1024 characters in a huge database.
 Spaces and tabs may not appear in the left hand side (but see the description of the

-qualifier below).The format of the input files is described in the sections describing each particular PMDF database.
+/QUOTEDqualifier below).The format of the input files is described in the sections describing each particular PMDF database.
 For instance, the format of the input files for an alias database is described in Section 3.1.2; the format of the input files for the domain database (rewrite rule database) is described in Section 2.2.9; the format of the input files for the address reversal database is described in Section 3.3.2.

 /APPEND